 A quarterly program for the clients of The Project of PHC.

-Learn how to prepare tasty and healthy meals!
+Gear up for fall!
+Learn how to prepare some tasty and healthy crock pot meals.

 - Reserve your spot